renzotw/renzotw.github.io/about.md

 permalink: /about/
 ---

 Senior at UCLA studying Financial Mathematics with a Specialization in Computing.
-Interested in equity reseach, financial engineering, management consulting, and tech.
+Interested in equity reseach, fixed income, management consulting, and tech.
+Will be working full time as a management consultant at Kearney following graduation.

+In my free time I love playing sports including basketball, volleyball, sailing, and golf.
+I also enjoy traveling, hiking, going to the beach, and exploring new restaurants.

 ### Contact me